freenode/web-7.0/content/pages/policies.md

 * incitement to religious hatred

 or any other behaviour meant to deliberately put upon a person harassment, alarm or distress.
-We do NOT endorse or encourage discrimination on the grounds of race, religion gender or sexual preference and operate with a zero-tolerance policy for libel and defamation.
+We do NOT endorse or encourage discrimination on the grounds of e.g. race, religion gender or sexual preference and operate with a zero-tolerance policy for libel and defamation.

 While we believe in the concept of freedom of thought and freedom of expression, freenode does not